There is a whole word of flying separate to commercial, scheduled flights.

 - Better for networking

-What Planes Are Used for Chartered Flights?
+Types of Planes Used for Chartered Flights

 Charter airlines and private jet companies offer a range of planes to suit their customers needs.